vamsikrishna2049/AWS-VPC-Networking/Day 4 -  Site to Site VPN/Setting up Site to Site VPN connection.md

 yum install openswan -y
 ipsec --version
 ```
-## Step 2: Create the AWS Customer Gateway.
+## Step 2: Create the AWS Customer Gateway in AWS Side.
 ```xml
 Name: telugudevopsguru-CGW
 ```
-## Step 3: Create the Virtual Private Gateway and attach it to the VPC.
+## Step 3: Create the Virtual Private Gateway and attach it to the VPC in AWS Side.
 ```xml
 Name: Murali-VPG
 ```
-## Step 4: Create the Site-to-Site VPN Connection.
+## Step 4: Create the Site-to-Site VPN Connection in AWS Side.
 ```xml
 Name: Murali-to-telugudevopsguru-site-to-site
 ```